Table of Contents

 It’s easy to miss notification emails in your flooded inbox.
 It’s a best practice to regularly check all of your returns within Seller Central — especially if you are a high-volume seller.

-To view your FBA returns, navigate to Reports > Fulfillment > Customer Concessions > FBA Returns.
+To view your FBA returns, navigate to Reports > Fulfilment > Customer Concessions > FBA Returns.

 How a 3PL streamlines the returns process

 This is where a third-party logistics provider like ShipBob comes in.
-They can fulfill your FBM orders and save you time with a more efficient interface for managing fulfillment, returns, inventory, and communication with your customers — without compromising your brand.
+They can fulfil your FBM orders and save you time with a more efficient interface for managing fulfilment, returns, inventory, and communication with your customers — without compromising your brand.

 This includes the option to provide customers with prepaid return labels, share return tracking information, and even add integrations that will automatically text return and refund updates to customers.

 ShipBob offers an intuitive dashboard with a designated ‘Returns’ section that makes returns easy to track and manage.
 Merchants can track the status of any return from Awaiting to Processing to Complete or view all returns data from a birds-eye view.

 You can then see whether the inventory has been restocked, quarantined, or disposed of based on your preferences.